azreasoners/NeurASP/examples/solvingSudoku_70k/README.md

 * [model_epoch60.pt](https://www.dropbox.com/s/nnadj2hfnptglrs/model_epoch60.pt?dl=1)
 * [model_epoch70.pt](https://www.dropbox.com/s/hiugu38uu6wjnu4/model_epoch70.pt?dl=1)

-If you want to use our pretrained models, please download them and move them into the data folder.
+If you want to test on this example, please download the dataset files and move them into the data folder.
+If you want to use our pretrained models, please also download them and move them into the data folder.

 ## Train
 To start training, execute the following command under this folder.